Albert0i/online-lua-interpreter/luaPrimer.md

  ret = false, msg = can not resume a dead thread
 ```

-The use of `coroutine.resume` and `coroutine.yield` to pass in and out values is elusive and unintelligible at first sight.
+The use of `coroutine.resume` and `coroutine.yield` to pass in and out values is elusive, unintelligible and beyond imagination at first sight.
 While the above example is trivial, let's look at another example.

 `prodcons.lua`
 ```